Our civil litigation team’s approach to dispute resolution is framed by three key attributes:

 Our civil litigation lawyers also carry a wealth of experience in alternative dispute resolution (“ADR”) mechanisms, including arbitration, mediation, neutral evaluation, conciliation, and negotiations.
 The wide array of civil and corporate commercial litigation matters handled by our litigation experts include:

-Shareholders’ Disputes / Breaches of Director’s Duties
+Shareholders’ Disputes / Breaches of Director’s Duties;

-Corporate Debt Recovery / Corporate Insolvency
+Corporate Debt Recovery / Corporate Insolvency;

-Tribunal and Disciplinary Board Hearings
+Tribunal and Disciplinary Board Hearings; and

-Tax Disputes with IRAS
+Tax Disputes with IRAS.

 Do read on to get a taste of how we manage our cases.